yangfan14/On-the-road/Motto.md

 - #### All is data!
 The problem is how to pick userful data and organize data for better use.
 - #### Entry level engineers are expected to have the ability to perform basic tasks, produce small components, or write basic functions, and it is the responsibility of managers / senior engineers to decide and teach them how to put / organize things together.
 - #### Always make good use of trouble shooting / bugs fixing experience!
 I usually learn twice deeper than normal learning.
+- #### It is an execution of dynamic programming in our whole life!
+Specificly it is the bottom-up pattern.